Student grants and loans for studies in Sweden

 No income limit until 31 December 2021

-Due to the corona pandemic, the government has extended the temporarily removed income limit within student grants and loans (studiemedel) until June 30, 2021.
-It means that everyone who studies with student grants and loans can have incomes without affecting the student grants and loans during the first half of 2021.
+Due to the corona pandemic, the government has extended the temporarily removed income limit within student grants and loans (studiemedel) until December 31, 2021.
+It means that everyone who studies with student grants and loans can have incomes without affecting the student grants and loans during 2021.

 You may receive income up to a certain amount without your student grants and loans being affected.
 The income limit is calculated per calendar half-year, January-June or July-December.
 If your income exceeds the income limit, you are not entitled to the same level of grants and loans.